Dear De Key tenant,

 The envelop contains a review of your personal information and the amount to be paid, but also a form to request exemption ('Verzoek om kwijtschelding') and a return envelope.

-If you lost your exemption form, call into the municipality’s tax office to request a new one at 020 255 4800.
+If you lost your exemption form, call the municipality’s tax office at 020 255 4800 to request a new one.

 Every citizen of Amsterdam is allowed to request exemption from paying municipal taxes.
 You are granted exemption when you have low income and wealth.
 As long as your exemption request is under review, you will not have to pay the taxes.
 Do not pay in advance, since you will not get the money back afterwards.